ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

    * 1 Gbps private network uplink
 * Virtual replication appliances (VRAs)
    * One private portable subnet for VRA deployment

+The Zerto service is not configured with an IBM Cloud Infrastructure portable IP address or with a NAT connection to the public network, even if you have public interfaces in your instance.
+This implementation helps to avoid the possibility of asymmetric routing when using a network gateway appliance.

+When you deploy Zerto, you must configure your own proxy or NAT connection to the public network.
+If you do not complete the configuration, Zerto blocks management activities in 15 days.
+For more information about the Call Home feature for Zerto, see [Considerations for ordering Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering#zerto_ordering-private-only).

 ### Licenses and fees
 {: #addingzertodr-specs-licenses}